 If your kids need more sensory experiences and fine motor practice, sensory bags are just what you need.
-These Jack-O-Lantern Halloween sensory bags are super easy to make and your kids will enjoy playing with them too!
+This Jack-O-Lantern Halloween sensory bag is super easy to make and your kids will enjoy playing with them too!
 You don’t have to tell them that this Jack-O-Lantern sensory bag also has educational benefits.

 Jack-O-Lantern Halloween Sensory Bag